History of Wisconsin: Environmental

+Political history

+Politically, the Wisconsin state government has leaned towards Republican control in the 21st century.
+The Wisconsin State Assembly has been controlled by the Republican Party for the entire century, except for the two-year period of the 99th Legislature.
+From 2011 to 2019, Republicans had full control of the government: Republican Scott Walker was governor, Republicans controlled both chambers of the Legislature, and the state Supreme Court leaned conservative.
+The Democrats have never had full control of the government in the 21st century; the closest was from 2009 to 2011, when there was a Democratic governor and Legislature, but the court leaned conservative.
+Currently, the Legislature is controlled by Republicans but the governor is Democratic and the state supreme court leans liberal.

+Thousands gather inside Madison Wisconsin's Capitol rotunda to protest Governor Walker's 2011 Wisconsin Act 10.

+The most consequential changes to Wisconsin law occurred when Republicans had full control of the government.
 In 2011, Wisconsin became the focus of some controversy when newly elected governor Scott Walker proposed and then successfully passed and enacted 2011 Wisconsin Act 10, which made large changes in the areas of collective bargaining, compensation, retirement, health insurance, and sick leave of public sector employees, among other changes.
 A series of major protests by union supporters took place that year in protest to the changes, and Walker survived a recall election held the next year, becoming the first governor in United States history to do so.
 Walker enacted other bills promoting conservative governance, such as a right-to-work law, abortion restrictions, and legislation removing certain gun controls.
 Walker's administration also made critical changes to Wisconsin's election process, enacting one of the most aggressive legislative gerrymanders in the country and replacing Wisconsin's nonpartisan state elections board with a commission of political appointees.

 When Walker lost re-election in 2018, he collaborated with the gerrymandered Republican legislature to strip powers from the incoming Governor and Attorney General.
 Since 2011, Wisconsin has seen increasing governmental dysfunction and paralysis, as the durable gerrymander insulated the legislature from electoral consequences.

 Following the election of Tony Evers as governor in 2018, Wisconsin has seen a string of liberal victories at every level of government which have slowly chipped away at the conservative dominance within the state.
 This eventually led to the Wisconsin Supreme Court overturning the Walker-era legislative gerrymander in Clarke v.
 Wisconsin Elections Commission.